 Susanne Sattler joined Imperial College London in 2009 as a postdoctoral research associate in the Centre of Complement and Inflammation Research (CCIR).
 There she developed a keen interest in the regulatory control of immune responses as well as autoimmunity as an inevitable consequence of lacking or aberrant regulatory processes.
-In August 2012, Susanne joined the National Heart and Lung Institute as a member of the Cardiac Regeneration group led by Prof. Nadia Rosenthal.
+In 2012, Susanne joined the National Heart and Lung Institute (NHLI) as a member of the Cardiac Regeneration group led by Prof. Nadia Rosenthal.

 Susanne was promoted to independent Research Fellow in 2017 and now leads the NHLI cardio-immunology team investigating the crosstalk between the adaptive immune system and the heart.

 et al., 2023, Cardioimmunology: the new frontier!, Eur Heart J

 et al., 2022, Spatial multi-omic map of human myocardial infarction, Nature, Vol:608, ISSN:0028-0836, Pages:766-+